AndyyAD/Flying-mikasa-preloading-animation/README.md

 If you watch anime you could somewhat relate to what I made.
 She is Mikasa Ackerman from AOT flying across your screen with her omni-directional mobility gear, splitting your screen when your website loads.

 ## Usage
 To use these preloader, simply download the zip file or copy the HTML and CSS and paste them into your project.
-If you want you could optimise the code further and modify it according to your requirements
+If you want you could optimise the code further and modify it according to your requirements.

 ## Working
 I have used JavaScript in the following way to implement the animation.